danvoinea/redif2xml/README.md

 DOAJ also recommends formatting the XML file at http://www.freeformatter.com/xml-formatter.html and validating it at http://www.freeformatter.com/xml-validator-xsd.html

 See example files for more information.

+NOTE: RDF files generated from XML do not have JEL classification, as the DOAJ XML does not contain it.